- Live Rates

 Many first-time home buyers have been shocked to discover that the amount of money they have to bring to escrow at closing is so large – especially when their loan contains an impound account.
+Let’s dig deeper into impound accounts and how they may affect the costs of buying a home.

 The impound account – also called an escrow account – is money you deposit with the lender for the future payment of taxes and insurance.
 In addition to paying the principal and interest for the mortgage, you will pay 1/12 of the property taxes and homeowner’s insurance with each payment.